ganler/GanlerCS/ModelServing/OverviewOfModelServing.md

 ### Significance

-- Simplify model deployment at scale.(consistent API)
+- Simplify model deployment at scale.(consistent API, model versioning).
 - Accelerate the deeplearning application(better scheduling methods like accumulating bigger batch).

 ### What people used to do